Parkdale-Digital/cogni-track/README.md

 npm run docs
 ```

-The docs command proxies into the `docs-site` workspace and launches Docusaurus on [http://localhost:3000](http://localhost:3000).
+The docs command proxies into the `docs-site` workspace and launches Docusaurus on [http://localhost:3001](http://localhost:3001).
 Update content under `docs-site/docs/` and refer to the [documentation contribution guide](docs-site/docs/contributing/documentation.md) for structure and review expectations.

+> **Note:** The documentation site runs on port 3001 to avoid conflicts with the Next.js application (port 3000).
+You can run both services concurrently for full-stack development.

 ## Project structure